nomic/roz/README.md

 will use it as an arg to *req.param()*.
 If *reqAccessor* is a function, the function is called with the request and expected to return a value.

-Once extracted, the values are passed to the *ruleFn* along with a callback which should be called with *true* or *false* (or an error).
+Once extracted, the values are passed to the *ruleFn* along with a callback that should be called with *true* or *false* (or an error).

 ### require("roz")(options)